 We Remember the Last Supper that Jesus had with His Disciples

-On the night in which he gave himself up for us, he took bread, gave thanks to you, broke the bread, gave it to his disciples, and said: “Take, eat; this is my body which is given for you.
+On the night in which he gave himself up for us, he took bread, gave thanks, broke the bread, gave it to his disciples, and said: “Take, eat; this is my body which is given for you.
 Do this in remembrance of me.”
-When the supper was over, he took the cup, gave thanks to you, gave it to his disciples, and said: “Drink from this, all of you; this is my blood of the new covenant, poured out for you and for many for the forgiveness of sins.
+When the supper was over, he took the cup, gave thanks, gave it to his disciples, and said: “Drink from this, all of you; this is my blood of the new covenant, poured out for you and for many for the forgiveness of sins.
 Do this, as often as you drink it, in remembrance of me.”

 Who May Receive Communion in the United Methodist Church?